Under 6 months old, your baby may take very short, few or irregular

 is a 3-step program that helps you discover exactly what's right: the

 type of routine

-- At any time you will need to offer enough nap opportunities, even
+At any time you'll need to offer enough nap opportunities, even

 she does not actually sleep decently.
 Creating nap opportunities means

 you put baby down several times a day.
 Count also: a chance to sleep

 in a baby carrier, stroller or car seat.